08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 ```
 I was a data engineer intern at virtuals protocol where
 * I mostly cleaned, preprocessed mostly stock data for fine tuning Retrieval Augmented Generation AI agents the technologies
-* I used here was mainly numpy, pandas, specific frameworks for extracting ifnormation from files such as word documents and pdf files, * I also worked on developing shell scripts to automate the ingestion process of the ai agent of a client of the datasets we processed
+* I used here was mainly numpy, pandas, specific frameworks for extracting ifnormation from files such as word documents and pdf files
+* I also worked on developing shell scripts to automate the ingestion process of the ai agent of a client of the datasets we processed
 * I also worked on writing relevant guides for clients on how to write their own
 ```
-- `I took Computer Science in the Polytechnic University of the Philippines where I picked up in part most of my skills in software development & data science and now more personally to data analytics`
+- `I'm a recent graduate of Computer Science in the Polytechnic University of the Philippines where I picked up in part most of my skills in software development & data science and now more personally to data analytics`
 - `in my time during and after college I made personal projects mostly revolving around machine learning integrated with fullstack web frameworks learning a ton about how typical machine learning projects work and how each step like preprocessing, deploymnet, and testing works under the hood.`
 - `outside of work I've really been fond of creating personal projects more geared in data analytics and using tools like python, SQL, powerbi to transform data and visualize it using dashboards`
 - `all in all I'm just really looking for an opportunity to use the skills I have now in data science and full stakc development and translate it to the workplace where I can continually grow`